gagolews/stringi/.devel/sphinx/install.md

-## Conclusion
+## Final Notes

-We expect that with a correctly configured C++11 compiler and properly installed system ICU4C distribution, you should face no problems installing the package, especially if you use our ICU4C bundle and have a working internet access.

-If you do not manage to set up a successful stringi build, do not hesitate to [file a bug report](https://github.com/gagolews/stringi/issues).
+If you do not manage to set up a successful build, do not hesitate to [file a bug report](https://github.com/gagolews/stringi/issues).
-However, please check the list of archived (closed) issues first -- it is very likely that a solution to your problem has already been posted.
+However, please check the list of archived (closed) issues first -- it is quite likely that a solution to your problem has already been posted.

-To help diagnose your error further, please run (from the terminal):
+To help diagnose your error further, please run (from the terminal) the following commands and submit the output from `./configure` as well as the contents of `config.log`.

 ```bash
 cd /tmp